 Primary School applicants (kindergarten through grade 5) submit two: one from the applicant’s current homeroom teacher, and one from the applicant’s current Principal

-Secondary School applicants (grades 6 through 12) submit two: one from the applicant’s current English language arts teacher; and one from the applicant’s current Principal
+Secondary School applicants (grades 6 through 12) submit three: one from the applicant’s current English language arts teacher; Math teacher, and the applicant’s current Principal

 Early Years (Preschool) applicants should submit an Early Years Recommendation Form from any current preschool or daycare, if applicable